valderman/selda/README.md

 in-process caching.
-It is perfectly fine, however, to have multiple *threads* within the same application modifying the same database as long as they're all using Selda to do it, as the cache shared between all Selda computations running in the same process.
+It is perfectly fine, however, to have multiple *threads* within the same application modifying the same database as long as they're all using Selda to do it, as the cache is shared between all Selda computations running in the same process.